-Community Action Agencies like CAC were established as one part of the Economic Opportunities Act of 1964, better known as President Lyndon Johnson’s War on Poverty initiatives.
-Originally conceived as a way to empower low-income communities with direct support, CAAs eventually grew into non-profits governed by tripartite boards who represent public, private, and low-income interests in the community.
+Community Action Agencies (CAAs) like us were established by the Economic Opportunities Act of 1964, a key part of President Lyndon B. Johnson’s ‘War on Poverty.’
+While CAAs were originally conceived as a way to empower low-income communities with direct support, they evolved into nonprofits governed by tripartite boards representing public, private and low-income interests in the community.

 We’re a member of the Wisconsin Community Action Program Association (WISCAP), which coordinates all 16 of Wisconsin’s Community Action Agencies.
-Many anti-poverty programs had their start at CAC, including Head Start and Madison-area community gardens, now run by Community Groundworks.
+Many anti-poverty programs got their start within our organization, including Head Start and Madison-area community gardens, now run by Community Groundworks.